 Walking & Hip Pain

-Hip pain is a common complaint amongst Front Range Orthopedics & Spine patients.
+Hip pain is a common complaint amongst patients.
 Hip pain can be caused by a wide variety of issues, and each patient can experience different symptoms.
 The location and severity of your hip pain can help doctors determine what may be causing the pain and how to best go about treating your pain.
 If you are experiencing hip pain while walking, you may feel like accomplishing your day-to-day tasks is becoming more and more difficult.
 Here are some causes of hip pain and treatment options for pain that makes walking difficult.

 What Causes Hip Pain?